Delivery Terms & Procedures

 When your mat is delivered you will be responsible for the following:

 - Provide personnel to move the mat rolls from the truck into the building.
-The driver is responsible only to get the mat to the end of the trailer.
 A two-wheel hand truck is the safest way to move the mat rolls.
 Two people can easily move the mat.

 - Count the number of packages and be sure it matches the Bill of Lading (delivery papers).
 Services such as LIFT GATE or INSIDE DELIVERY are additional charges at your time of delivery.
 If you request or accept the driver's suggestion to use a lift gate or inside delivery then you or your organization will be subject to additional charges from EZ Flex Sport Mats.
 If in doubt, do not request these additional services, or simply decline the delivery driver's offer.

 - Inspect the packages as you unload them from the truck.
 Since the mats may have been moved on and off of trucks in route, the possibility exists for damage.
-Minor scratches or nicks to the foam is normal however large punctures, cuts or missing foam that will effect the performance of the mat is not acceptable.
+Llarge punctures, cuts or missing foam that will effect the performance of the mat is not acceptable.
 We recommend that you remove and save the plastic bags by cutting the nylon tie and pulling off the bags.
 Look around the entire mat(s), top and bottom, and look for stretched plastic or torn cardboard.
-This could be an indication of freight damage.
+Look over your product for signs of damage.

 - If you have any questions call EZ Flex immediately at 877-939-3539.